 Of course, as with every silver lining, there is also a darker cloud.
 Some leaders are using the outbreak as a justification to consolidate power.

-Hungarian prime minister Viktor Orbán, has managed to consolidate power as the parliament – which is controlled by his party – voted through a bill that will stop elections, giving Orbán the right to rule by decree indefinitely.
+Hungarian prime minister Viktor Orbán, who is known for his authoritarianism, has managed to consolidate power as the parliament – which is controlled by his party – voted through a bill that will stop elections, giving Orbán the right to rule by decree indefinitely.

-Elsewhere, Israeli prime minister but manages to use fear of the coronavirus to extend his powers; Russia’s Vladimir Putin is and at the end of March, Filipino president Rodrigo Duterte was granted new powers that his
+Elsewhere, Israeli prime minister Netanyahu not only holds on to power despite corruption charges, but manages to use fear of the coronavirus to extend his powers; Russia’s Vladimir Putin is rolling out an extensive facial recognition system, and at the end of March, Filipino president Rodrigo Duterte was granted new powers that his critics have condemned stating that "existing powers are already being abused".

 A new American economic consensus?